 Our approach

-Our art projects explore how our historic story of care still resonates today by addressing stigma and supporting mental health.
-We do this by working holistically, establishing collaborations with local health and community partners.
-In addition to our programme of artist-led workshops, we participate in a variety of arts and health initiatives including Creative Health City, exploring how the health, social care and cultural sectors can work together to tackle health inequalities across London.
+Our arts and wellbeing programme explores how our historic story of care still resonates today by addressing stigma and supporting mental health.
+Our approach is to work holistically, establishing collaborations with local health and community partners.
+In addition to our programme of creative workshops, we participate in a variety of arts and health initiatives including Creative Health City, exploring how the health, social care and cultural sectors can work together to tackle health inequalities across London.

 Coborn Centre for Adolescent Mental Health

-In early 2024 we began working on a pilot project with the Coborn Centre for Adolescent Mental Health in Newham, an inpatient service for young people with complex and severe mental health difficulties.
-Artist Nicole Morris facilitated a series of eight creative workshops in which participants were encouraged to use art to explore the Foundling Museum’s story of care, displacement and identity.
-The first iteration of this project ran from late January until late March 2024.
+In 2024 we developed a new partnership with the Coborn Centre for Adolescent Mental Health in Newham, an inpatient service for young people with complex and severe mental health difficulties.
+Artist Nicole Morris facilitated two creative projects, running in the spring and autumn.
+Young people were invited to explore the Foundling Museum’s story through themes of care, displacement and identity.
+The projects culminated in permanent artworks displayed at the Coborn Centre – a large-scale calico work and a wall painting.

 Mind in Camden

-Since 2021 we have been working with Mind in Camden’s Healthy Minds Community Programme on art projects that support mental health through creativity and working together, taking inspiration from the Museum’s story of care and social activism.
+From 2021-2025 we partnered with Mind in Camden’s Healthy Minds Community Programme on art projects that support mental health through creativity and working together, taking inspiration from the Museum’s story of care and social activism.

-In Autumn 2022, artist Charlene Sandy led on The Fabric of Things, introducing hands-on processes used in the pre-industrial revolution period, such as paper-making, weaving and natural dyeing.
-The project went back to basics – learning how things are made and working with the idea of “using what you’ve got”.
-Sandy also led on a further project in 2023.
-Narrative Threads: Stitching Stories introduced participants to stitching and image-transfer processes, to develop a body of work drawing on source imagery that ranged from personal photographs to objects encountered in the Museum.
+From 2022 to 2023, we worked with artist Charlene Sandy.
+The Fabric of Things introduced hands-on processes used in the pre-industrial revolution period, such as paper-making, weaving and natural dyeing.
+The project went back to basics – exploring how things are made and working with the idea of ‘using what you’ve got’.
+Narrative Threads: Stitching Stories introduced participants to stitching and image-transfer processes, to develop a body of work drawing on imagery that ranged from personal photographs to objects encountered in the Museum.

 This has been the highlight of the last five years for me.